Skyshader77/Lacryma-Hydra/chapter14.typ

 Livia's eyes opened themselves.
 Her body boiled.
 Toes, fingers, tendons, shoulders, everything ached and burned.
 Livia had never felt this sensation.
 Empty air escaped her mouth. #emph[What is going on?];.
 Help.
 She had to call a handmaiden.
 None of her muscles responded.
 Outside, the moon shone, casting a malefic light on her still body.
 Livia did not understand.
 Why couldn’t she move?

+The last thing she remembered was the deranged handmaiden that dared to wound her.
+Death was too kind for that one.
+For all Livia knew, her assailant was an Elysian spy.

 Blood.
 This smell overwhelmed her nose. #emph[Is someone hurt?
 Am I bleeding?]
 Yet it was not just blood in the air.
 An unpalpable, almost undetectable flagrance.
 Ancient and pernicious through its elusiveness.
 All of her senses were trying to identify this scent which they should know.

 Her back raised itself.
 Something like a whip lashed at it.
 She did not give that order.
 Her fingers cracked themselves.
 It felt they had doubled in weight.
 In fact, her entire body seemed to drag this unseen mass or boulder behind it. #emph[What in the Goddess’ name is happening?]
 Her body brought her hands before her eyes.
 Her right hand touched her left hand’s palm.
 A foreign tingling shook her entire being as if it was the first time her body had touched that area. #emph[Stop!]
 Akin to a petulant child, her hands went to her waist, her shoulders and then her cheeks, pressing their palms against her skin.
 A tidal wave of unknown sensitivity struck Livia’s nerves.
 Never had she imagined her own body to be this reactive to her own touch.
 It did not make any sense.